 County Durham Plan - what's happened so far?

-Withdrawn version of the CDP
+Withdrawn version of the plan

-CDP Issues and Options 2016
+Issues and Options 2016

-In June 2016 we consulted on the first stage of the new CDP.
-The Issues and Options document identified the issues and options relevant to the future planning of County Durham which will develop what will become the preferred option for moving the county forward.
+In June 2016 we consulted on the first stage of the new plan.
+The Issues and Options document identified a range of issues relevant to the future planning of County Durham, and different options for addressing them.
+The response to the Issues and Options will inform the preferred options for moving the county forward.